navgurukul/newton/instructions-to-python-facilitators/create-class.md

 - Students enrolled in one Cohort class, would get notified for future classes as well.
 - Fix the class days and timings before hand, ensuring regular enrollment of students.
 - Help students continue a cohort system with one facilitator.
+- Flexibility in conducting the sessions at your pace.
 - **Nomenclature** - *[NGO Partner Name]* - Python Programming with *[Your Name]* - Batch *[Number 1,2,3,4]*

 In a Workshop systen, you will be able to